 We all have our favorite authors, but every reader knows that there’s infinite space in our hearts and on our bookshelves for more writers with life-changing stories to tell.

 With that in mind, I would like to introduce you Jason Reynolds.

 You might have heard his name before.
-He is the bestselling and award-winning author of When I Was the Greatest, The Boy in the Black Suit, middle grade novels Ghost & Patina, All-American Boys, which he wrote with Brendan Kiely, and most recently Miles Morales, based on one of Marvel Comic’s celebrated teen heroes.
+He is the bestselling and award-winning author of Long Way Down, When I Was the Greatest, The Boy in the Black Suit, For Every One, Look Both Ways, the Track series, and All-American Boys, which he wrote with Brendan Kiely.
+And these are just some of his books!

-Or learned more about his writing journey in this in-depth Washington Post interview?
+Learn about his writing journey in this in-depth Washington Post interview.